18 email marketing performance metrics for improved campaign tracking

 3

-Deliver what you promised to your subscribers when they signed up and be consistent.
-If you need to change your direction at any point, inform your subscribers and let them know they can unsubscribe if they want.
+Deliver what you promised to your subscribers when they signed up: If you need to change direction at any point, inform your subscribers and let them know they can unsubscribe if they want.

 -